bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Hey, thanks.
 It's always good to be here.
 This is quickly becoming my favorite Bitcoin podcast.
-It's not official yet, so don't, you know, go bandying that about, but we're on the road.
+It's not official yet, so don't go bandying that about, but we're on the road.

 Speaker 0: 00:01:43